Rudranath: Legends and worship

 A variant of the tale credits Bhima of not only catching the bull, but also stopping it from disappearing.
 Consequently, the bull was torn asunder into five parts and appeared at five locations in the Kedar Khand of Garhwal region of the Himalayas.
 After building the Panch Kedar Temples, the Pandavas meditated at Kedarnath for salvation, performed yagna (fire sacrifice) and then through the heavenly path called the Mahapanth (also called Swargarohini), attained heaven or salvation.
 The Panch Kedar Temples are constructed in the North-Indian Himalayan Temple architecture with the Kedarnath, Tungnath and Madhyamaheshwar temples looking similar.

 After completing the pilgrimage of Lord Shiva's darshan at the Panch Kedar Temples, it is an unwritten religious rite to visit Lord Vishnu at the Badrinath Temple, as a final affirmatory proof by the devotee that he has sought blessings of Lord Shiva.

 In winter, a symbolic image of Shiva is brought from Rudranath to Gopinath Mandir in Gopeshwar for worship.

 The Doli Yatra starts from Gopeshwar via Sagar.
 The Doli Yatris cross Lyuti Bugyal and Panar and finally reach Pitradhar.
 The worship of ancestors is done here.
 Then, after crossing Dhalabni Maidan, the Doli or the symbolic image of Shiva, reaches Rudranath.Here first the Vandevi is worshipped.
 The local belief is that Vandevi protects the area.
 The place is protected by Vandevi or Vandevatas.

 The temple celebrates an annual fair on the full moon day in the Hindu month of Sravan (July–August) that is mostly on the day of Rakshabandhan.
 The fair is attended mainly by locals.
 The priests at the Rudranath temple are Bhatts and Tiwaris of Gopeshwar.

 At Nandikund (2439 m), on the trekking route to Rudranath (if coming via Madhmaheshwar), devotees worship old historic swords protruding from the rocks, believed to be that of Pandavas.

 Geography

 There are numerous sacred water tanks ("Kund") near the temple.
 These include Surya-kund, Chandra-kund, Tara-kund, Mana-Kund etc. Nanda Devi, Trishul and Nanda Ghunti are the famous mountain peaks, which provide the backdrop to the temple.
 The holy river Vaitarani or Baitarani or Rudraganga flows near the temple, which has a grey stone idol of Rudranath.
 The river is identified with the "river of salvation", where souls of the dead cross to reach the other world.
 Thus, devotees visit Rudranath to perform rituals of the dead, such as performing a pind offering.
 Some believe that offering a pind to ancestors here equals offering a hundred million at the holy city of Gaya.
 The mountain peaks of Trisul, Nanda Devi, Devasthan, Hathi Parbat and Nanda Ghunti are visible from Rudranath.

-The name "Rudranath", literally means, "Him who is Angry."

-The mountain cave of Rudranath was modified into the temple we see today.